Camaltra/printf/README.md

         This is the file for the strlen fuction.
 We use this function to have the length of a string.

+* string_function.c

+        This is the file for print all the string specifers, as %c and %s.
+        Cointain the functions :
+        print_char
+        print_str

+* print_int.c

+        This is the file for print all int specifers, as %i and %d Cointain the function :
+        print_int

+* print_binary.c

+        This is the file for print an unsigned int into a binary, using the _pow_recursion
+        Contain the functions :
+        print_binary
+        _pow_recursion

 * main.h

         This is the header file.
 We define here a structure spe for the specifiers